Gapminder/gsheets-gm-functions/docs/README.md

 Inserts a property or concept column, including a header row, with a common Gapminder property or concept matched against the input column/table range.

+Note that using a range from a locally imported data dependency is the only performant way to join concept data in a spreadsheet.

+Takes 10-20 seconds: =GM\_DATA(B7:D, "pop")

+Takes 2-4 seconds: =GM\_DATA(B7:D, "pop", "year", "countries\_etc", 'data:pop:year:countries\_etc'!A1:D)

 **Parameters:**

 | Name | Type | Description |